Preventing Oral Cancer

 Takeaway

 There are several things you can do to reduce your chances of developing oral cancer.
 These include not smoking or using any tobacco products, drinking alcohol in moderation and limiting your exposure to the sun.
 Eating a well-balanced diet is also always recommended.
-It is also important to ensure that you see your dentist on a regular basis.
+It is also important to ensure that you see your dentist in Phoenix, AZ on a regular basis.

 This can help you to detect oral cancer early, should it occur.
 During your next appointment, you should ask your dentist to perform an oral exam.
 Detecting oral cancer early can increase the chance of successful treatment.
 If you want to find out more about how to prevent oral cancer, talk to your dentist.